gnosis/gp-v1-ui/README.md

 # Gnosis Protocol v1 Web

 > IMPORTANT: This repository is for the legacy Gnosis Protocol v1
-> For the UI for the latest version of the protocol go to https://github.com/gnosis/gp-swap-ui
+> For the UI for the latest version of the protocol go to: https://github.com/gnosis/gp-swap-ui

 <img align="right" width="350" src="./docs/screenshot.png">